Algorithms and Theory

 - Awarded National Science Foundation grant to design algorithms to more efficiently and reliably identify bugs in software and hardware systems such as cell phones, medical devices, and aviation systems

-- Constructed more robust and efficient pseudo-random generators, which are the fundamental building blocks of cryptography and the key to understanding computational complexity
+- Constructed more robust and efficient pseudo-random generators, which are fundamental tools in algorithm design, cryptographic protocols, and computational complexity

 - Generated universal approximation algorithms that enable network optimization in a cost- and time-efficient manner